-Now I become the president of my brothers Internet Company with three small kids.
-I know nothing about the Internet!
+Now I become the president of my brother’s Internet Company with three small kids.
+I knew nothing about the Internet.
 I miss the simple days when I woke up went to work and came home.
 I missed my father and my brother and never had the time to stop and grieve, life just kept pushing me forward.

 Why I DECIDED

 One day I was grocery shopping, I will never forget it.
-I had a long housecoat type dress on with flowers all over it and spit up on each shoulder; I was at least 40 lbs. overweight and tired.
+I had a long housecoat type dress on with flowers all over it and spit-up on each shoulder; I was at least 40 pounds overweight and tired.
 I picked up a fitness magazine with before and after transformations in it.
 Now you have to realize I had never EVER seen anything like this before.
-I never played a sport growing up because of my brothers Hemophilia; we never even watched sports on TV!
-I was “sport illiterate”.
+I never played a sport growing up because of my brothers Hemophilia; we never even watched sports on TV.
+I was what you would call “sport illiterate”.

 I was amazed at what I was seeing, page after page of physique transformations.
-I decided, still not quite sure why or what possessed me but I decided I was going to do that too!
-Now I am a Taurus and we Taurus’s are very stubborn so when we get and idea in our brain there is no stopping us.
+I decided, still not quite sure why or what possessed me but I decided I was going to do that too.
+Now I am a Taurus and we Taurus’s are very stubborn so when we get an idea in our brain there is no stopping us.

 I joined the gym with my shirt covering my body down to my knees.
 I wrote down my goals in a journal, I wrote down what I was going to eat the exercises I was going to do at the gym.
 I posted motivational pictures around the house.
 I read more about health and nutrition.
 I turned my car into a mobile university.
 I was determined to transform.